-DNA gives understanding into historical bonds between dogs and people
+DNA gives insight into prehistoric bonds between dogs and humans

 House dogs are available in all sizes and styles, however the animals we now regard as man’s friends may have originated from just two populations of wolves, studies suggests.
 The allegation, together with stories on other peaceful animals, are offering new insights into how our ancestors’ lives and movements changed these creatures perpetually.